-20 3.2 Calibration procedure
+3.2 Calibration procedure

-The calibration procedure follows the calibration protocol of the krypton hygrometer KH20 by Campbell Sci., with the exception that instead of different absolute humidities, the path length is changed.
+The calibration procedure follows the calibration protocol of the krypton hygrometer KH20 by Campbell Scientific, Inc., with the exception that instead of different absolute humidities, the path length is changed.
 The output signal must be measured for about 15-20 different path lengths in order to receive a sufficient number of calibration points.
 It is assumed that the most exact points of the calibration are in the centre of the range of calibration used.
 The regression according to Eq.
-(7) starts with a minimum of 5 measuring points $[\ln V, X]$ for a given air density.
+(7) starts with a minimum of 3-5 measuring points $[\ln V, x]$ for a given air density.
 Measuring points will be added to the regression as long as the linearity is given according to the test parameters of the calibration given in Table 1.
-Because of the non-ideal log-linear response characteristics of the krypton hygrometer, the range and the accuracy of the log-linear approxima-
+Because of the non-ideal log-linear response characteristics of the krypton hygrometer, the range and the accuracy of the log-linear approximation (which is the calibration used in most of the turbulence calculation programmes)